kees-z/DuplicatiDocs/docs/05-storage-providers.md

 Options:

-* `--azure_account_name (String)`
+* `--azure-account-name (String)`
 The storage account name.
 The name of the Azure storage account to connect to.
 This parameter will be ignored if the name is specified in the URL.
-* `--azure_access_key (Password)`
+* `--azure-access-key (Password)`
 The storage account access key.
 The access key used to authenticate calls to the Azure storage account.
 This parameter will be ignored in the access key is specified in the URL.
 * `--auth-username (String)`
 The storage account name.
 An alternative parameter for specifying the storage account name.
-This parameter will be ignored if the name is specified in the URL or the `--azure_account_name` parameter is provided.
+This parameter will be ignored if the name is specified in the URL or the `--azure-account_name` parameter is provided.
 This may also be supplied as the environment variable `AUTH_USERNAME`.
 * `--auth-password (Password)`
 The storage account access key.
 An alternative parametyr for specifying the storage account access key.
-This parameter will be ignored if the access key is specified in the URL or the `--azure_access_key` parameter is provided.
+This parameter will be ignored if the access key is specified in the URL or the `--azure-access_key` parameter is provided.
 This may also be supplied as the environment variable `AUTH_PASSWORD`.

 ## B2 Cloud Storage